CortexIntelligentAutomation/docs/content/en/docs/2026.3/Guides/upgrade-guides/upgrade-observability/4.2.1-to-5.0.0/cloud/grafana/upgrade-alloy.md

 ---
 title: "Upgrade Grafana Alloy"
 linkTitle: "Upgrade Grafana Alloy"
-description: "The steps to upgrade Grafana Alloy."
+description: "The steps to Upgrade Grafana Alloy."
-weight: 4
+weight: 2
 ---

 # {{% param title %}}

 This guide describes how to upgrade Grafana Alloy.

-Please ensure that the [Loki Upgrade][] has been completed before starting this upgrade.
+{{% alert title="Note" %}}
+These steps will need to be performed on all application servers that host a Grafana Alloy service.
+{{% / alert %}}

 ## Perform Upgrade